ralfebert/AsyncView/README.md

 ### Endpoints

-Define a type for all endpoints and implement a method for every remote call.
+I recommend to define a type for every API and implement a method for every endpoint/remote call.
 For example, to load a [JSON list of countries](https://www.ralfebert.de/examples/v3/countries.json):

 ```swift
 struct Country: Identifiable, Codable {